se4ai2324-uniba/MusicExpress/src/tests/README.md

 ## Deepchecks

 The Deepchecks library is utilized in the [test_deepchecks notebook](../tests/test_deepchecks.ipynb) to evaluate the train and test data required for song recommendations.
+Deepchecks provides different sub-packages, each containing many checks and suites for specific tasks.
+In our case, we used the **Tabular** sub-package, which contains the **data_integrity** test suite.
+The same test suite was run on both the raw datasets and the processed datasets.

-The **data_integrity** test suite was adjusted to retain only the most pertinent tests, which include:
+This test suite is composed of eleven checks related to data integrity, from which we kept only the following pertinent tests:

 - **Mixed Data Type**: test that checks for variations in data types within a dataset.
 It helps identify columns or fields that may contain a mix of different data types.